 University of Chicago Summer Teaching Institute resource Mapping Your Clothes: An Approach To Understanding The Global Market This lesson aims to create an awareness that many of the clothes we buy in the U.S. are made and designed in other countries.
 Students get to map their outfits by looking at the tags on their articles of clothing.
 Students will think critically about why clothes are made far away, and translate their class data onto a graph.

 Youth Radio podcast Consumer Appropriation It’s not uncommon to see t-shirts and mugs with iconic figures on them, like Che Guevera or Malcolm X. When the massive clothing company Forever 21 put a Frida Kahlo t-shirt on the shelves, Youth Radio reporter Isabella Ordaz wondered if using her image just to look “cool” would be something Kahlo would stand for.
 Ordaz invites us to consider what we wear, who it represents, and why.

 KQED Lowdown post Who Made Your T-Shirt?
 The Hidden Cost of Cheap Fashion You know the saying that there’s no such thing as a free lunch?
 Same thing goes with your $5 t-shirt – it comes with some steep hidden costs.
 There’s no possible way retailers like H&M could be making billions in profits selling clothing at such low prices without there being some catch.

+The Wall Street Journal blog post How Green Is My Sneaker?
 In 2010, well-known clothing brands and retailers created an Eco Index — basically a rating system for determining how environmentally friendly an item of clothing is.
 Check out the infographic to see the Climate impact of creating one pair of Levi’s jeans.